 Pennsylvania Inclusive Higher Education Consortium (PIHEC) is funded by the U.S. Department of Education through the acquisition of a Transition and Postsecondary Programs for Students with Intellectual Disabilities (TPSID) grant.
 The administration of the grant is being achieved through Millersville University under the direction of Thomas Neuville, Ph.D., principal investigator, and Ann Marie Licata, Ph.D., serving as the co-principal investigator.
 The administration of PIHEC is being achieved under the direction of the five model initiatives: Duquesne University (2022), Gwynedd Mercy University (2025), Lock Haven University (2024), Millersville University(2021), Temple University (2023).

-The purpose of PIHEC is to strengthen the leadership of the statewide Consortium, guided by the vision to design and provide inclusive and supportive environments at postsecondary campuses in which education, authentic social experiences, independent living, and integrated and competitive employment can be accessed by the 14,000 young adults ages 18-26 with intellectual disabilities (ID) in Pennsylvania.
-The Consortium membership will, given available resources, grow to 100 IHEs.
-The membership-led by the model programs will collectively aim to admit 1000 students with ID.
+The purpose of PIHEC is to strengthen the leadership of the statewide Consortium, guided by the vision to design and provide an inclusive and supportive higher education climate.
+The Consortium membership will, given available resources, grow to 100 institution of higher education.
+The membership collectively aim to admit 1000 students with ID.

 The Consortium’s strategic objectives are :

 - Raising awareness and increasing expectation for people with intellectual disability

 - Foundations and Structure of Consortium